cadeaumarckenzy/FlicksterApp/README.md

-# Project 1 - FlicksApp | Noel Emmanuel Roodly
+# Project 1 - FlicksApp | Cadeau Marckenzy

 FlicksApp shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: 22 hours spent in total
+Time spent: 18 hours spent in total

 ## User Stories